ReXplain: Translating Radiology into Patient-Friendly Video Reports: Generating Patient-friendly Video Reports

-The video contains three phases.
-In the first part, the patient's radiology images are presented with a bounding box highlighting the region of interest.
-The narration introduces the finding, explains what it is and how it may affect the patient.
-The screen displays the region of interest by scrolling the CT scans in the axial view, based on the coordinates of the bounding boxes.
+A video report contains three phases.
+In the first phrase, the patient's radiology image is presented with a bounding box highlighting the region of interest.
+The avatar introduces the finding, explains what it is and how it may affect the patient.
+The screen displays the region of interest by scrolling the CT scans in the axial view.
 In the second part, the CT scan scrolls again, with the avatar explaining how the finding appears on the image.
-In the third round, the input image and a comparison normal image are displayed together with bounding boxes highlighting their differences, with the avatar describing how a normal image should appear.
+In the third phase, the input image and a comparison normal image are displayed together with bounding boxes to highlight their differences, and the avatar describes how a normal image should appear.
 When multiple positive findings are observed, we start with the most clinically significant findings, which are often the most pressing patient concerns, and then proceed to less severe findings.